 Myrtle Beach’s 97 kilometres of picturesque coastline, aptly called the “Grand Strand,” is most famous for its bustling beach atmosphere, replete with live entertainment, amusement parks, acclaimed seafood restaurants, great shopping and world-class golf.
 But the area also has a quieter side thanks to the beaches, wetlands and quaint fishing villages on its southernmost end.
 Take an extra-long weekend to explore both the upbeat and the serene sides of this beloved coastal area.

-Evening Visit the Duplin Winery in North Myrtle Beach—the largest winery in the South, specializing in wines made from the muscadine grape (for US$5, you can sample 12 wines).
+Visit the Duplin Winery in North Myrtle Beach—the largest winery in the South, specializing in wines made from the muscadine grape (for US$10, you can sample up to 10 wines).
 Later, head to the famous Ocean Drive, where the Shag, South Carolina’s official state dance, was born in the 1940s.
 At Fat Harold’s Beach Club, you can take a free Shag lesson on Tuesdays or just watch some smooth dance moves while chowing down on simple yet delicious options, like burgers, fries and chicken wings.